a419625887/HALM/README.md

 ### Input data
 * `top_surface_point.txt`: Points that define the top bedding surface.
 Columns are point ID, X, Y, Z coordinates
 * `bot_surface_point.txt`: Points that define the bottom bedding surface.
 Columns are point ID, X, Y, Z coordinates
-* `triangle_faces.txt`: IDs of points that compose each triangles on the top or bottom bedding surface.
+* `triangle_faces.txt`: IDs of points that define each triangle on the top or bottom bedding surface.
 Columns are number of point, point ID, point ID, point ID
 * `domain_discretization.txt`: 2D grid that defines the model horizontal resolution.
 Columns are 2Dgrid ID, X, Y, Z of the top surface at the XY location, Z of the bottom surface at the XY location
 * `Logs.csv`: Well log data consist of well names, well locations, well datum, and lithology at depths.